truenas/documentation/content/SCALE/SCALEUIReference/Credentials/Certificates/CertificatesScreensSCALE.md

 **Add** opens the **[Add Certificate](#add-certificate-wizard)** wizard.

 ## Add Certificate Wizard
-The **Add Certificate** wizard screens guide users through configuring a new certificate on TrueNAS SCALE.
+The **Add Certificate** wizard screens guide users through configuring a new certificate on TrueNAS.
 The wizard has five different configuration screens, one for each step in the certificate configuration process:

 1 **[Identifier and Type](#identifier-and-type-options)**